 Hi.
-I’m Mike Duncan, an assistant professor of English at the University of Houston-Downtown.
-My Ph.D. is in Composition Studies (called Rhetoric and Composition elsewhere) from the University of Memphis, though I also teach courses in PW (Professional Writing).
+I’m Mike Duncan, an associate professor of English at the University of Houston-Downtown.
+My Ph.D. is in Composition Studies (called Rhetoric and Composition elsewhere) from the University of Memphis, though I generally teach courses in PW (Professional Writing) – rhetricla theory, usability, reasearch methods, style, history of rhetoric, technical writing, etc.

 Duncan, Mike.
 “The New Christian Rhetoric of Origen.”
 Philosophy & Rhetoric 46.1 (2013): 88-104.